 - 1. Log-off the system when leaving the system/workstation area; - 2.
 Refrain from leaving written passwords in the workstation area; - 3.
 Avoid creating a personal password that can be easily associated with you; - 4.
 Avoid posting printouts of sensitive output data on bulletin boards; - 5.
 Avoid leaving system output reports unattended or unsecured; - 6.
 Control input documents by returning them to files or forwarding them to the appropriate contact person in your office; - 7.
 Avoid violation of the Privacy Act which requires confidentiality of personal data contained in government and contractor data files; - 8.
 Immediately contact the HUD Inspector General's Office, as appropriate, regarding any suspected violation or breach of system security; - 9.
 Cooperate in providing personal background information to be used in conducting security background checks to the extent required by Federal regulations; - 10.
 Respond to any inquiries and requests for information you may receive from either the HUD Headquarters or management officials regarding system security practices. - 11.
 Protect all electronic/optical media and hardcopy documentation containing sensitive information and properly dispose of it by shredding hardcopy documentation, or by contacting the HITS Help Desk to dispose of electronic/optical media. - 12.
 Avoid saving sensitive HUD information on the local drive of a laptop, personally owned computer, or other mobile or portable technology ("flash drives", removable/external hard drives, etc.). - 13.
-If sensitive data must be stored on any type of HUD-approved mobile/portable technology (laptops, removable hard drives, "flash drives", etc.), ensure that it is protected via encryption.

-• on should do so only through approved afeguard all sensitive information acces
+If sensitive data must be stored on any type of HUD-approved mobile/portable technology (laptops, removable hard drives, "flash drives", etc.), ensure that it is protected via encryption. - 14.
+Individuals who telework or remotely access HUD information should do so only through approved remote access solutions (such as hudmobile.hud.gov), and should safeguard all sensitive information accessed in this manner.

-Name (Signature) Name (Printed) Date
+Name (Signature) Name (Printed) Date Organization/Agency Represented

-Organization/Agency Represented